-The Tri-Copper has some seriously full-sounding bass presence and generally a much better level of body and texture that neutral or thin midrange sounding monitors like the A18 and the Nobel Katana will lap up.
+The Tri-Copper has some seriously full-sounding bass presence and generally, a much better level of body and texture than neutral or thin midrange sounding monitors like the A18 and the Nobel Katana will lap up.
 It is also a punchy low-end, rather than a soft flabby response.
 I actually found the Tri-Copper to be thicker sounding but nicely controlled.

 The Tri-Copper paired with the R6 was a great pairing for those that like low-end power.
 A little thicker and with more sub-bass rumble than say the Granbeat Sabre’s more neutral sound but still kept a beautifully smooth and open presentation.

 The Tri-Copper is a super easy cable in terms of which IEMs ideally pair with it.
 Any IEM with a peaky top-end, lean low-end, neutral, or sterile mids will get a nice injection of additional warmth and body as well as taper down any treble peppiness.